dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 One of the unique advantages of using DataJoint is that practitioners can become proficient in relational database concepts without ever writing SQL directly.
 By working within DataJoint, users naturally develop a deep understanding of relational databases and how to manage complex data workflows.

 To make this book a comprehensive introduction to databases, we will also teach the equivalent SQL concepts and syntax alongside DataJoint.
 Throughout the chapters, you'll find executable examples and clear explanations of how SQL and DataJoint work together.
 As a result, not only will you learn how to use DataJoint effectively, but you'll also gain a solid foundation in SQL programming.

+# Scientific Operations
+Review what it takes to operate a scientific project: @10.48550/arXiv.2401.00077

 # Focus on Neuroscience